SETTLING FOR LESS THAN WHAT GOD HAS PROMISED.

 His popularity was only one sentence long in Nazareth.
-As soon as Jesus attacked their ethno-centricity and highlighted that God sent His servants to miracles to foreigners rather than locals, His unbelieving covenant partners, they were outraged and wanted to kill him!
+As soon as Jesus attacked their ethnocentricity and highlighted that God sent His servants to do miracles for foreigners rather than locals, His unbelieving covenant partners, they were outraged and wanted to kill him!
 (Luke 4:23-30)

 I have had the privilege of visiting the sites of the synagogues of Nazareth and Capernaum.
 We are told that they taught from the sitting position.
-I was happy to try the seat of the synagogue at Capernaum (pictured to the left).
+I was happy to try the seat of the synagogue at Capernaum.

-As we saw in the Gospel of Mark Chapter 1, the first to confess Jesus as the Holy One sent from God, the only human being without sin, and the Son of God were the demons (Luke 4:34; 4:41).
-And Jesus was not going to give demons the privilege of witnessing to these facts, nor would he trust His testimony to them, He demonstrates His authority in exorcizing them and silencing them.
+As we saw in the Gospel of Mark, Chapter 1, the first to confess Jesus as the Holy One sent from God, the only human being without sin, and the Son of God, were the demons (Luke 4:34; 4:41).
+And Jesus was not going to give demons the privilege of witnessing to these facts, nor would He trust His testimony to them.
+He demonstrates His authority over demons by exorcizing them and silencing them.

-Jesus preaches outdoors and devises a brilliant way to speak and be heard by getting into Simon Peter's boat and moving it as a portable pulpit where His voice would be amplified by the surface of the Lake.
+Jesus preaches outdoors and devises a brilliant way to speak and be heard by getting into Simon Peter’s boat and moving it as a portable pulpit where His voice would be amplified by the lake’s water surface.

 Peter is humbled by the display of God’s grace in the person of Jesus and falls down at Jesus’ feet saying, “Depart from me, for I am a sinful man!”
 (Luke 5:8)

-In Luke 5:10 Jesus gives His first commission of Simon Peter (and fellow fishermen, John, James and Andrew) "Do not fear, from now on you will be catching men."
+In Luke 5:10, Jesus gives His first commissioning of Simon Peter (and fellow fishermen, John, James, and Andrew) “Do not fear, from now on you will be catching men.”
 Luke 5:10 (NASB).